About

 When AI generates faster than you can review, oversight becomes rubber-stamping.
 You’re in the room, but not in the loop.
 And the tools doing the generating rarely behave the way you assume they do, which is surprising, because who would have thought that you need to teach your agent how to build its own infrastructure.
 These are principles for structuring AI collaboration so every delivery is small enough to think about, sharp enough to act on, and real enough to earn genuine engagement, not just approval.

-The Twelve Principles
+The Fourteen Principles

 - Take a Bite – Deliver only what the reviewer can chew